akamai/terraform-provider-akamai/docs/resources/dns_record.md

 * `hardware` - The type of hardware the host uses.
 A machine name or CPU type may be up to 40 characters long and include uppercase letters, digits, hyphens, and slashes.
 The entry needs to start and to end with an uppercase letter.
 * `software` - The type of software the host uses.
 A system name may be up to 40 characters long and include uppercase letters, digits, hyphens, and slashes.
 The entry needs to start with an uppercase letter and end with an uppercase letter or a digit.

+### HTTPS Record

+The following fields are required:

+* `svc_priority` - Service priority associated with endpoint.
+Value mist be between 0 and 65535.
+A piority of 0 enables alias mode.
+* `svc_params` - Space seperated list of endpoint parameters.
+Not allowed if service priority is 0.
+* `target_name` - Domain name of the service endpoint.

 ### LOC record

 A LOC record requires this argument: